Author, Andrew Gibson

 The exchange rates you see online are known as ‘interbank exchange rates’.
 They are not actually available to customers.

 Interbank exchange rates are the rates that major banks use to balance their books with each other.
-They are a mid-market wholesale rate.

 Not even major corporations or currency brokers buy and sell currency at interbank rates.